althea-net/rita-firmware/README.md

 To build the firmware for your device run, replacing '<Hardware Config>' with the value from the table above:
-> ansible-playbook firmware-build.yml -e conf_to_build=<Hardware Config>
+> ansible-playbook firmware-build.yml -e @/profiles/devices/<Hardware Config>.yml

 This will take a long time, especially the first run.
 Nearly an hour on a fast machine and several on a slower one.
 After the first run things should be much faster due to cached builds.
 On the order of 5-10 minutes.

-If you need to build for another target, just run again with a different conf parameter.
+If you need to build for another target, just run again with a different profile parameter.

 When finished your firmware images will be located in